lrodero/quick_scala_setup/site/src/main/tutorial.md

 But there is a catch yet.
 If there are several clients connected, sending an `STOP` message will close the server's `Fiber` and the one attending the client that sent the message.
 But the other `Fiber`s will keep running normally!
+It is like they were daemon threads.
 Arguably, we could expect that shutting down the server shall close _all_ connections.
 How could we do it?
 Solving that issue is the proposed final exercise below.

 Final exercise
 --------------